The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 More details on the options are provided below.

 Businesses can decide not to include an asset that they have purchased as part of their business assets and they will not be entitled to recover any VAT incurred on the purchase, acquisition of goods in Northern Ireland from a member state or importation of that asset.
-This may

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.